Golden Rock Inn

 Prior to beginning the project, Raymond met, interviewed, and assembled a team of local nursery owners, landscapers, home builders, and stonemasons.
 With the project being in such a remote location, it was necessary to work with local nursery owners who were most knowledgeable when it came to arranging international shipments of barge-contained plant material and supplying native material.
 The plants were then delivered up makeshift roads with steep inclines, and care was given to avoid any road-grazing animals.

 Raymond traveled with the clients through the local nurseries and a few private estates with vast plant collections, to create a plant palette and to engage the clients in the selection of plant material.
 He also took several hiking trips with a local botanist, Jim Johnson, into the rain forests that blanket the dormant volcano, to study the native flora, and to see what local material would grow best in certain areas on-site.

 The artists’ love of lush, wild, vegetation directed the usage of many indigenous species, as well as colorful subtropical species from around the world.
 Water was introduced in the terraced, placid lily ponds that grace the new dining area of “The Rocks,” as well as down a historic wall that once carried water to the original Plantation houses’ cistern which has been restored to diffuse precipitation into the new garden.
 The water opens from the wall top rill onto an unearthed sculpted boulder, then cascades into a boulder grotto.

 All of the elements that define the art of garden creation are in harmony; light, stone, water, plants, structure, landforms, and sky.
-The distant soul-searching views towards Montserrat and Antigua through the sculpted ficus tree also integrates the sea with the garden experience of this wind-blown, mountain-side retreat for the soul.
+The distant soul-searching views towards Montserrat and Antigua through the sculpted ficus tree also integrate the sea with the garden experience of this wind-blown, mountain-side retreat for the soul.

 2013 Award of Honor, Florida Chapter American Society of Landscape Architects